piyushbaibhav/copied-happy-birthday-website/README.md

 # Happy Birthday Web Page

 A simple and interactive web page designed to celebrate a special birthday with animations, music, and a heartfelt birthday message.
+I did'nt made this website on my own but I fixed a lot of bugs, gave styling, fixed js issues and made sure it was working.

 ## Table of Contents
 - [Introduction](#introduction)